Parent Care Blog

 How to Find a Covered Home Health Agency

-You can always ask your doctor for a referral to a home health agency that is covered by Medicare, but if you prefer to do your own research, Medicare offers a tool on its website that allows you to find and compare certified home health care agencies where you live.
+You can always ask your doctor for a referral to a home health agency that is covered by Medicare, but if you prefer to do your own research, Medicare offers a tool on its website that allows you to find and compare certified home care agencies where you live.
 You’ll get basic information about each provider, including a quality rating and a patient rating.
 You are also able to filter by select criteria and save your favorites.

-Once you have narrowed your choices down to three or four home health care agencies, use a checklist to make sure they offer the services you need and that they will be able to treat your specific illness or injury.
+Once you have narrowed your choices down to three or four home care agencies, use a checklist to make sure they offer the services you need and that they will be able to treat your specific illness or injury.
 If you have a Medicare Advantage plan from a private insurance company, you may be restricted to choosing an agency that is contracted with that insurer, so be sure to check on this as well.

 Additional Information

 You can only get care from one home health agency at a time, so if you’re dissatisfied with the care you’re getting from one agency, you’ll need to contact your physician to get a referral to a different one.
-Be sure to tell both agencies that you are switching home health care companies.
+Be sure to tell both agencies that you are switching home care companies.
 You’re also welcome to choose the home health agency you want to work with even if you don’t have a referral.
 Your doctor should honor your choice.

-Prior to receiving services from a home health care agency, they will provide you with information about how much of the fees will be covered by Medicare.
+Prior to receiving services from a home care agency, they will provide you with information about how much of the fees will be covered by Medicare.
 You should also receive notifications on any services or items that won’t be covered by Medicare so that you can choose whether or not to accept them.
 This information should be provided to you in writing as well as explained to you verbally.
 Always ask your doctor if you’re not sure about coverage.

-Medicare will cover home health care services as long as you meet the criteria outlined by the Centers for Medicare & Medicaid Services (CMS).
-If you are currently in need of home health care services or will be soon, we can help.
+Medicare will cover home care services as long as you meet the criteria outlined by the Centers for Medicare & Medicaid Services (CMS).
+If you are currently in need of home care services or will be soon, we can help.
 Contact Parent Care today to schedule a free consultation.

 Share this via: